rbrutherford3/Task-Master-Android/README.md

 ## Running tests

-If you wish to perform some tests on the system, there is a commented line in `MainActivity.java` fairly close to the beginning of the file that says `//resetDatabase(true);`.
-Simply uncomment this line and you will always start with a fresh set of sample tasks (including a group of tasks), or you can change the boolean argument to `false` if you wish to start off with an empty database.
+If you wish to perform some tests on the system, there is a function in `MainActivity.java` called `resetDatabase()`.
+Calling this function if you wish to start from scratch with some custom values for testing.

 ***Warning!
-Uncommenting this code will completely erase any tasks you've created!
+Using this function will completely erase any tasks you've created!
 Use with caution!***

 ### Example tests